The mobile phones of the future are expected to be more closely embedded in our day-to-day lives than ever before.

 It's been suggested that in the future mobile phones will be used to take photos and make notes on field trips, in order to create a more active and informal approach to learning.

-Companies are always looking to make their products more environmentally friendly, and phone makers are no exception, with researchers looking into biodegradable materials and cleaner energy charging.
+Companies are always looking to make their products more environmentally friendly, and phone makers are no exception, with researchers looking into sustainable materials and cleaner energy charging.

 With eco-friendly phones like the Ecophone rising in popularity, and phone manufacturers taking steps to reach Net Zero status by 2050, there's a much bigger focus on environmentalism in smartphones now.

 Read our guide on sustainable phones and eco-friendly tech to find out the latest ways to be environmentally-friendly with your phone.

 Another type of phone that's surging in popularity of late is, simply, refurbished ones.
 No longer are they untrustworthy and poor quality - there are now many companies out there dedicated to selling great refurbished phones in a near-perfect condition.